-Bottom Figure 1 - Postal Security Device module (PSD)
+Figure 1 - Postal Security Device module (PSD)

-The PSD (Figure 1) consists of a cryptographic sub function and postal services sub function sharing common hardware that is contained on a printed circuit board and enclosed within a hard, opaque, plastic enclosure encapsulating the epoxy potted module which is wrapped in a special tamper detection envelope with a response mechanism that causes the zeroization of plaintext CSPs.
+The PSD (Figure 1) consists of a cryptographic sub function and postal services sub function sharing common hardware that is contained on a printed circuit board and enclosed within a hard opaque plastic enclosure encapsulating the epoxy potted module which is wrapped in a special tamper detection envelope implemented to meet the zeroization of plaintext CSPs requirement.
 This enclosure constitutes the cryptographic physical boundary.